 Essentially, its a big old pot of green vegetables cooked with spices and simmered slowly for as long as you like.
 I speed things along with a blitz from an immersion blender half way through cooking, but you don’t need to by any means.
 If you like a chunkier sauce, you can leave this slowly cooking away for as long as you like.

 Most of the vegetables are easily obtainable from most grocery stores these days.
-The most exotic ingredient is the New Mexican Green Chile powder I use from The Spice House but you could get away without it, or simply use regular chile powder.
+The most exotic ingredient is the New Mexican Green Chile powder I use from The Spice House (affiliate link, we get a referral fee on purchases) but you could get away without it, or simply use regular chile powder.

 A versatile sauce that works with a range of dish from vegetarian through chicken and pork.
 Its great for all seasons and works just as well with eggs for breakfast or enchiladas for dinner.